 The Center for International Health, Education, and Biosecurity is an international health, education, and research center founded by the Institute of Human Virology in 2016 within the University of Maryland, Baltimore’s School of Medicine.
 Ciheb is comprised of a network of international experts who work with local stakeholders to combat infectious and non-communicable diseases in resource-limited regions of the world.
-Ciheb has 13 faculty members and employs more than 850 program staff in eight countries, providing technical assistance at the facility, community, and national programming level.
+Ciheb has 13 faculty members and employs nearly 600 program staff in eight countries, providing technical assistance at the facility, community, and national programming level.

 Ciheb’s mission is to improve the human condition globally, safeguard communities against health-related threats, and promote health equity worldwide.